Programming-inspire/100days---100Projects.github.io/#Day.39 - recipeapp/README.md

 ## Recipe App With React

 In this Project, I’ll create a simple react web app that will display a list of food recipes.
-I can use Edamam API use to get the recipes.
+I can use Edamam API, to use get the recipes.

 ## How to run?